I run a lot of different pieces of software on my server. Sonarr, Radarr, Lidarr… just to name a few.

 Second: how do I use it?

-Pretty easily, as it happens.
-I set up the base site in IIS.
+After that, I set up the base site in IIS.
 It’s listening on ports 80 and 443 (http and https).
 I created subdirectores from the site folder (/sonarr, /radarr, /lidarr, /mylarr etc).

 I then set each application to use the subdirectory as a ‘baseurl’, so that they reply nicely.
 Mylar listened on localhost:6767/mylar once the baseurl was set, for example.